 Before the beginning of Sanjuro, a group of young samurai incorrectly identify the corrupt official in the clan, and plan to root him out.
 This would have played out perfectly for the actual corrupt official if a certain nameless ronin hadn't been eavesdropping.

-Both Lampshaded and subverted/averted in The Grinch starring Jim Carrey.
-The live action movie embellishes Cindy Lou Who's encounter with the Santa-disguised Grinch as he's stealing her home's Christmas trappings.
+The live action The Grinch embellishes Cindy Lou Who's encounter with the Santa-disguised Grinch as he's stealing her home's Christmas trappings.
 She tells him that the Grinch isn't a bad person, just lonely.
 The Grinch remarks to himself that she's a "nice kid", but a "baaad judge of character".
 Given his later change of heart, it turns out she was spot on after all.

 The adaptation of The Phantom has the main character's father's ghost explain why he trusted the guy who murdered him and took his belt; "I'm a terrible judge of character."